mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Group Creation

-A group is always created with a single member, the "creator".
-The other members are added when the creator effectively sends itself an Add proposal and commits it, then sends the corresponding Welcome message to the new participants.
+A group is always first created with a single member, the "creator".
+Other members are added when the creator effectively sends itself an _Add_ proposal and commits it, and then sends the corresponding _Welcome_ message to the invited participants.
 These processes are described in detail in {{add}}, {{commit}}, and {{welcoming-new-members}}.

 The creator of a group MUST take the following steps to initialize the group:

-* Fetch KeyPackages for the members to be added, and selects a version and ciphersuite according to the capabilities of the members.
+* Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
 To protect against downgrade attacks, the creator MUST use the `capabilities` extensions in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

 * Initialize a one-member group with the following initial values (where "0" represents an all-zero vector of size Hash.length):